Permissions required: Data source Admin

-Once foreign key relationships are defined, the Data Explorer will automatically perform joins for you when using columns from related tables.
-The tables do not need to be directly related; Chartio will automatically find the closest path between a database’s tables to join the two that you’re using.
+Once foreign key relationships are defined, Chartio automatically performs joins for you when using columns from related tables in Visual/Interactive Mode.
+The tables don’t need to be directly related; Chartio automatically finds the closest path between a data source’s tables to join the two that you’re using.

 Setting custom join types

-By default, all join relationships generated in Interactive Mode are explicit inner joins.
+By default, all join relationships generated in Visual/Interactive Mode are explicit inner joins.
 However, it’s possible to set a custom join type per foreign key.

 To customize the join type between two tables, first find the column in your schema and click it to open its settings.
-Adjust the join type in the dropdown below the Foreign Key setting.
+Adjust the join type in the dropdown below the Foreign Key setting’s table and column fields.
 Click Save when finished.

-Now whenever the foreign key is used in Interactive Mode, Chartio will use the join type you’ve selected.
+Now whenever the foreign key is used in Visual/Interactive Mode, Chartio will use the join type you’ve selected.